Heavy Recovery Hazmat Cleanup Log Automation: Killing the $7,500 Denied Insurance Line Leak

 Step 2: Configure the Make Webhook

 Log into Make.
 Drag in a Webhook module.
-Set this to trigger when a Job is updated in Jobber.
+Set this to trigger when a Job is updated in GoHighLevel.
 This webhook will capture the custom fields and photos submitted by your recovery operator directly from the cab.

 Step 3: Set Up the Filtering Gate